 Note that we consider Ubuntu interim releases, which only have 8 months of security support, to be betas, not releases, and do not support them in production.

-The Zulip server project uses several GitHub labels to structure communication within the project about priorities:
+The Zulip server project uses GitHub projects and labels to structure communication about priorities:

 The Zulip community feels strongly that all the little issues are, in aggregate, just as important as the big things.
-Most resolved issues do not have any of these priority labels.
+Many resolved issues are never explicitly tagged as release goals.

 We welcome participation from our user community in influencing the Zulip roadmap.
 If a bug or missing feature is causing significant pain for you, we’d love to hear from you, either in chat.zulip.org or on the relevant GitHub issue.
 Please an include an explanation of your use case: such details can be extremely helpful in designing appropriately general solutions, and also helps us identify cases where an existing solution can solve your problem.
 See our guides for reporting bugs and giving feedback for more details.